 .Welcome to BCANDS Disability Services!

-If you are here on our website looking for disability case management services and assistance for either you, a family member or a client, you probably already know that many Aboriginal persons living with a disability, within British Columbia, often find navigating and accessing services through the various disability and health systems an often a tiring, complex and difficult process.
+If you are here on our website looking for disability case management services and assistance for either you, a family member or a client, you probably already know that many Indigenous persons living with a disability, within British Columbia, often find navigating and accessing services through the various disability and health systems an often a tiring, complex and difficult process.

 Here’s the good news, we’re here to help!
 You are not alone.

-Aboriginal persons living with a disability very often find themselves unable to successfully get to the help, support and services that they need.
+Indigenous persons living with a disability very often find themselves unable to successfully get to the help, support and services that they need.
 This can happen for many reasons; sometimes it is the complex nature of their individual needs, the lack of community and local resources, geographical location, discrimination, and dealing with the feelings of being overwhelmed by it all.
-We hear this often from our clients who reside both within Aboriginal communities and in British Columbia’s urban and rural settings.
-Because of this, we often see many Aboriginal persons who are living with disabilities are “falling within the gaps” of today’s disability, health and social services service models.
+We hear this often from our clients who reside both within Indigenous communities and in British Columbia’s urban and rural settings.
+Because of this, we often see many Indigenous persons who are living with disabilities are “falling within the gaps” of today’s disability, health and social services service models.

 BCANDS Indigenous Disability Case Management

 BCANDS works as the lead in Disability Management when a single or multiple group of organizations and agencies are involved with a particular individual and their disability related needs.
 This eliminates the potential of duplicating services and assists to alleviate anxiety for our clients, their families and support systems, who may already be experiencing stressful and challenging conditions.

 BCANDS assists and supports our clients, as able, acting as a liaison / lead between various service agencies and our clients to address their needs and obtain or develop a variety of health and disability services.
 A very few types of these services include, but not limited to; provision of mobility equipment, adaptive technology, assistance with Disability Tax Credits, accessing CPP Disability benefits and appeals, PWD applications, housing issues, travel assistance including travel arrangements which are not covered through Non Insured, assessments, etc.